 What is it?

 ScotLAND is the national network of permaculture Learning, Activity, Network & Demonstration (LAND) Centres.
-The aim of ScotLAND is to demonstrate practical examples of permaculture design in various different contexts, micro-climates, and cultures throughout Scotland.
+The aim of ScotLAND is to demonstrate practical examples of permaculture design in various different micro-climates, scales and cultures throughout Scotland.
 These include urban and rural home gardens, community gardens, public spaces, allotments, smallholdings and farms.

 It is easy to join the network - you're only one quick click away!
 Many projects are eligible to join as LAND Learners, the tier for those who are still developing their project, so give it a shot.

 With our support, you can become a LAND Centre in no time.
 Centres meet the criteria, as set out by our membership, of integrating permaculture to a highly developed standard as well as being safe and enjoyable places to visit.
 They are also the best places we can think to visit if you are looking to learn more about permaculture, either on a course or as a volunteer.

 If a project doesn't meet Learner criteria, they can join as a LAND Member to stay in the loop with the wider network.
 Each category - Centre, Learner and Member - receive different levels of support from the ScotLAND core team, each according to their needs.

 Anyone who lives in Scotland who is involved with a physical permaculture project, is dedicated to engaging the public about climate adaptation and is committed to improving the quality and quantity of permaculture design work on show in Scotland.
 If you are part of a project which you would like to be a ScotLAND Centre or Learner please read The Guide, and if you think you are ready to apply fill in the application form.

 If you have any queries, do not hesitate to contact Steve Marquis via scotlandworker[at]permaculture.org.uk